-With 8.4 billion connected devices, IOT is here with a bang and Gartner predicts the number to touch 2.4 billion by 2020.
+Software Testing is a method to check whether the actual software product matches expected requirements and to ensure that the software product is Defect free.
+It involves the execution of software/system components using manual or automated tools to evaluate one or more properties of interest.
+The purpose of software testing is to identify errors, gaps or missing requirements in contrast to actual requirements.
+With 8.4 billion connected devices, IoT is here with a bang and Gartner predicts the number to touch 2.4 billion by 2020.
 As these connected devices are making their way into almost all spheres of our lives, we are now beginning to sense its impact- both positive and negative.

 These devices, though are invented to make lives easy, do possess potential security vulnerabilities.
-Research shed some light on webcams, baby monitors and another half a million smart devices in Barcelona which were vulnerable to cyber attacks.
+The research shed some light on webcams, baby monitors, and another half a million smart devices in Barcelona which were vulnerable to cyber-attacks.
 There were reports of parents filing complaints of hackers taking over the baby monitors.
 A couple in Texas woke up to a voice over the baby monitor, who had hacked into the Wi-Fi connecting the baby video monitor as well, threatening to kidnap their child.
 And then there were reports of people pointing out privacy issues with webcams, with several saying they returned them as they did not want to accept the terms and conditions allowing the manufacturer to access any data collected by the devices.

 From an architectural point of view, IoT devices do a lot – from storing data in AWS, connecting Wi-Fi, monitoring, managing sensitive data and information; the list is endless.
 Now as these connections deepen, so does the security risks associated with them.
 The more connections each device has, the more entry points it provides hackers to access the data.
 As a result, the method in which software is tested needs to change soon to hold this nuisance at bay.
 And here’s how one needs to evolve their approach to testing in the face of these challenges: